coffee2code/get-custom-field-values/DEVELOPER-DOCS.md

 ## Shortcode

-This plugin provides one shortcode that can be used within the body of a post or page.
-The shortcode is accompanied by a shortcode builder (see Screenshots) that presents a form for easily creating a shortcode.
+This plugin provides one shortcode that can be used within the body of a post or page and wherever else shortcodes are supported.
+For users with the appropriate capabilities, the shortcode is accompanied by a shortcode builder (see Screenshots) that presents a form for easily creating a shortcode.
 Here's the documentation for the shortcode and its supported attributes.

 The name of the shortcode can be changed via the filter `c2c_get_custom_field_values_shortcode` (though making this customization is only recommended for before your first use of the shortcode, since changing to a new name will cause the shortcodes previously defined using the older name to no longer work).